 In these six months, I grew my already profitable business — a YouTube network called the Panda Mix Show — by automating most of my tasks and hiring two employees to do the rest.
-Besides that, I built and launched my video analytics startup Tubelytics which is now slowly gaining traction with its first users signing up.
+Besides that, I built and launched a YouTube analytics startup which is now gaining traction with its first users signing up.

 I worked with a level of focus that I have only really experienced before when I was 12 years old and my parents still took care of me.
 Back then, my housing, food, laundry was taken care of although I had school, I’d have lots of time to focus on my own stuff (back then learning design with Photoshop).
 Due to the cost of living, it’s kind of the same here.

 You can stay at hotels with daily room cleaning, free towels, free Wi-Fi and you don’t have to worry about utility bills.
 You can eat outside for breakfast, lunch and dinner.
 Instead of an expensive phone subscription, you can get a cheap pre-paid SIM for $20/m with 2GB data and free WiFi in most major cities.
 Your hotel can do your laundry for you and they’ll even iron and fold it.
 Since I never had to cook food, I also never had to deal with the pain of grocery shopping and doing the dishes and I needed a lot less stuff to live.
 And as my hotel was always near my office, I didn’t have the awfully long commute to work many people have to make daily.
 I calculated all this saved me at least 6 hours daily.
 That’s one-third of a waking day!